pruje/libbash.sh/README.md

 See documentation for more info.

-libbash.sh is compatible with Linux and macOS systems.
+libbash.sh is compatible with Linux and macOS systems and works partially on Windows with [cygwin](https://www.cygwin.com).

 ## Usage
 Add `libbash.sh` to your script: